-Joel is an active composer and performer, specializing in algorithmic computer music and interactive electroacoustic music.
-His compositions have been performed at the International Computer Music Conference (Athens and Denton), New York City Electronic Music Festival, Society of Composers, Inc Region III Conference (Huntington, WV), Electroacoustic Barn Dance (Fredericksburg, VA), Primavera Festival of Contemporary Arts and Digital Media (Santa Barbara), California Electronic Music Exchange Concert Series (Los Angeles), National Student Electronic Music Event (Bowling Green), and at the Ethos NewSound Festival of Contemporary Music (Fredonia).
+Joel is an active composer and performer of algorithmic computer music and interactive electroacoustic music.
+His compositions have been performed at the International Computer Music Conference (Athens and Denton), New York City Electronic Music Festival, Society of Composers, Inc Region III Conference (Huntington, WV), Electroacoustic Barn Dance (Fredericksburg, VA), Electronic Music Midwest (Kansas City, KS), Primavera Festival of Contemporary Arts and Digital Media (Santa Barbara), California Electronic Music Exchange Concert Series (Los Angeles), National Student Electronic Music Event (Bowling Green), and at the Ethos NewSound Festival of Contemporary Music (Fredonia).
 His acoustic music has been performed by the Now Hear Ensemble, the UCSB Contemporary Music Ensemble, and the Fredonia Jazz Ensemble.
 As a saxophone soloist and member of the Now Hear Ensemble, Joel has performed at the Roy and Edna Disney/CalArts Theater (Los Angeles), Santa Barbara Museum of Art, North American Saxophone Alliance, College Band Directors National Association, Sigurd M. Rascher Centennial Celebration, Rochester International Jazz Festival, and has toured throughout the Northeast, California, and China.
-Joel’s current creative pursuits include recording a collection of new works for saxophone and electronics, and recording a set of original compositions for modular synthesizer.
+Joel’s current creative pursuits include recording a collection of new works for saxophone and electronics, and a set of original compositions for modular synthesizer.